donkiedotio/tapn-secure-auth-ppk/README.md

-# tapn-secure-auth-ppk
+# Vaultiq

 **Secure Plug-and-Play Kit (PPK)** for effortless JWT authentication in Spring Boot microservices.
-Built under the [tapn](https://tapn.donkie.io) tooling suite from [donkie.io](https://donkie.io).

 ## 🚀 Overview

-`secure-auth-ppk` simplifies token-based security in distributed systems.
+`vaultiq` simplifies token-based security in distributed systems.
 It provides a developer-friendly DSL and integration hooks to issue, validate, and manage JWT tokens — without needing a centralized auth server.

 This library is opinionated but flexible, built for **modular integration** and **secure-by-default** setups in Spring Boot microservices.